-• If you add the stamp to Every Row you can move the column using Reorder Cols.
+- If you add the stamp to Every Row you can move the column using Reorder Cols. - The Format text is case-sensitive.

-• Meta information
+- Meta information - Stack

-2.3.47 Stats
+2.3.49 Stats

 Calculates the sum, minimum, maximum, average, median, standard deviation or mode of numeric values by column or row in one or more selected columns.